 - By Internet-Stockholders who received a Notice about the Internet availability of our proxy materials may submit proxies over the Internet by following the instructions on the Notice.
 Stockholders who have received a paper copy of a proxy card or voting instruction card by mail may submit proxies over the Internet by following the instructions on the proxy card or voting instruction card. - By Mail-Stockholders who have received a paper copy of a proxy card or voting instruction card by mail may submit proxies by completing, signing and dating their proxy card or voting instruction card and mailing it in the accompanying self-addressed envelope.
-No postage is necessary if mailed in the United States. - In person, at the Annual Meeting.
+No postage is necessary if mailed in the United States. - · In person, at the Annual Meeting.

-Say-on-Pay Advisory Votes
+Say-on-Pay Advisory Vote

-Although the advisory votes on executive compensation are non-binding, our Compensation Committee will consider the results of the votes and take them into account in making future determinations concerning executive compensation and the frequency of advisory votes on executive compensation.
+Although the advisory vote on executive compensation is non-binding, our Compensation Committee will consider the results of the vote and take them into account in making future determinations concerning executive compensation.